dlouangr/agile-blog/_posts/2023-10-01-Agile-Project-Schedule-Management.md

 # Tutorials for Project Schedule Management

 1. **Agile Project Management Basics**: Agile Project Management Basics: Start with the basics.
-The Scrum Alliance offers a free "Agile Project Management Basics" course that covers Agile principles, roles, and ceremonies.
+The Scrum Alliance offers a free "Agile Project Management Basics" course that covers Agile principles, roles, and ceremonies.[Agile Project Management Basics](https://www.scrumalliance.org/)
 2.  **Scrum Training**: Scrum is one of the most widely used Agile frameworks.
 The Scrum.org website provides free Scrum training resources, including courses, assessments, and guides.

 3.  **Kanban Training**: Kanban Training: Kanban is another Agile framework that focuses on visualizing work and workflow.
 LeanKanban University offers a free "Kanban System Design" course.